MatteoMelloGrand/Automated_Customer_service/README.md

 # Limits encountered
 The limits encountered in the development of the project are the following:
 1) Decision making\
    for some actions, such as determining wheter giving a refund or not, it is better the intervention of a human.
-Indeed, both for a technical and a strategic reason, the LLM is not still able to perform refunds and it has not enough instruments to evaluate wheter a refund inquiry is a fraud or not.
+Indeed, considering the example of the refund,  the LLM is not still able to evaluate wheter a refund inquiry is a fraud or not.
 2) Health/sensitive informations\
    Some products, such as food, can cause serious health problems if in presence of an allergy.
 Therefore, a common question to the customer service could be if the product is suggested to people with a certain patology or allergy.
 Giving to the LLM the total responsability for deciding wheter a product is suitable or not is too risky.
 Suppose for example that a celiac man asks to the LLM if a certain food sold in the ecommerce can be eaten by celiacs.
 If the LLM reply that it is, then the man could have serious health problems.